GWR Siphon

 The GWR Siphon was a series of enclosed milk churn transport wagons built by the Great Western Railway and continued by British Railways.

 Background

 The GWR, being a railway system which served the rural and highly agricultural West of England and South Wales, had a resultant large requirement to transport milk in volume.
-Post grouping in 1923, of the 282 million gallons of milk transported by rail by all four national railways companies, the GWR had the largest share of milk traffic, followed by the LMS, the Southern particularly from the Somerset and Dorset Railway, and finally the LNER from East Anglia.
+Post grouping in 1923, of the 282 million gallons of milk transported by rail by all four national railways companies, the GWR had the largest share of milk traffic, followed by the LMS, the Southern (particularly from the Somerset and Dorset Joint Railway) and finally the LNER from East Anglia.

 Often, the milk was delivered direct from the farmer to the local railway station in milk churns.
 So to remove the need for moving unprocessed milk from one container to another, and hence potential cross contamination or need for the GWR to install hygienic washing facilities, the decision was taken to transport the milk churns.